api-platform/docs/core/filters.md

 ## Boolean Filter

-The boolean filter allow you to search on boolean fields and value.
+The boolean filter allows you to search on boolean fields and values.

 Syntax: `?property=[on|off|true|false|0|1]`